aocoronel/repox/README.md

 Flags:
-  -h, --help           Displays this message and exits -p <parallel>        Set parallels to use
+  -h, --help           Displays this message and exits -p <PARALLEL>        Set parallels to use
-  -c <path/to/repox>   Use a specific repox file
+  -c <FILE>            Use a specific repox file
 ```

 ### Configuration